nextstrain/ncov/narratives/ncov_sit-rep_2020-03-02.md

 We find:
 * COVID-19 was introduced into Italy at least twice with subsequent community spread. ([skip to this](SLIDE=7)).
 TODO: update link
+* This includes a cluster of sequences from 6 different countries where cases appear to have been exported from Italy ([skip to this](SLIDE=9)).
+TODO: update link
 * Genetic sequence data supports the hypothesis of undetected, sustained spread of COVID-19 in the greater Seattle area since mid-January ([skip to this](SLIDE=10)).
 TODO: update link
 * All the sequenced cases included in this analysis likely share a common ancestor sometime between mid November and mid December 2019. ([skip to this](SLIDE=11)).
-TODO: update link
-* Using estimates of total case count from Imperial College London of several thousand cases, we infer a reproductive number between 1.8 and 3.5 indicating rapid growth in the November 2019-Janurary 2020 period. ([skip to this](SLIDE=12)).
 TODO: update link

 ```

 # [Coronaviruses](https://nextstrain.org/ncov/2020-03-04)